onset/lameta/app/languageFinder/readme.txt

 "langtags.json" comes from https://github.com/silnrsi/sldr/tree/master/extras

-langtags.json isn't usable on its own because it omits iso639-1 and isn't actually one entry per language.
+langtags.json isn't usable on its own because it isn't actually one entry per language.
 We do use it to make up for two shortcomings of ethnologueDerived.json, namely distinguishing the English name from the Local name.
 It is likely that when we learn to generate the "ethnologueDerived.json" afresh, we will be able to get these fields directly and can then stop having to combine these two indexes.

 In the meantime, if you need to re-generate "langindex.json", uncomment the necessary line in "langindex maker.spec.ts" and run that "test".